ibm-cloud-docs/sap-vpc-hana/sap-vpc-hana-determine-configuration.md

 2. Add lines that resolve to the external IP address of your virtual server.
 In our example, the hostname resolves to `10.242.128.8`, the private IP displayed in Figure 6.
 In this example, we append a sample default domain.
 You should adapt this example to your specific environment.

 Following are samples of the **`/etc/hosts`** file, one for IPv4 and one for IPv6.

-Take care that both instances of references of localhost to the hostname, IPv4 and IPv6 are in comments (or deleted).
+For IPv4, make sure that `127.0.0.1 sap-hana-vsi sap-hana-vsi` is commented out or deleted.
+For IPv6, make sure that `#::1 sap-hana-vsi sap-hana-vsi` is commented out or deleted.

 ```
 # The following lines are desirable for IPv4 capable hosts